 Ready to get your feet wet, get out there and lead possible clients to you?!

 Step 1.
-Find places online where a good portion of the people would make a good fit for you.
+Find places online where plenty of people would make a good fit.

 You’ve got ideal types of clients and if they have a heartbeat, they are online in some way shape or form.
 Your job is to find out where.